-Given the increase in government contracting activity, in 2006, the National contract government procurement Fraud Task Force was formed to promote the early detection, identification, prevention, and prosecution of procurement contract fraud.
+Given the increase in government procurement contract fraud activity, in 2006, the National contract government procurement Fraud Task Force was formed to promote the early detection, identification, prevention, and prosecution of procurement contract fraud.
+Government contractors are more exposed to investigations and are finding themselves facing more criminal charges and jail time.
+The critical question is how can one prevent such a drastic outcome?

 - On June 27, 2017, Defense Contractor Sentenced To 30 Months In Federal Prison For $53 Million Procurement Fraud And Illegal Gratuities Scheme.
 See case here.